pr5syl3ed/Multispectral-Image-Pre-Processing/README.md

 - 7.3 You probably have to edit linker paths and vc++ source directory paths going to <code>Project->Project Properties->VC++ Directories->Library and include Directories</code>
 - 7.4 You probably have to edit paths in dependencies going to <code>Project->Project Properties->Linker->Input->Additional Dependencies</code>

+### Include Directories
+- You may have to tell visual studio where external include files are located.
+Goto "Project">"Properties">"VC++ Directories">"Include Directories" and add your specific paths
+- You may have to tell visual studio where external precompiled libraries are located.
+Goto "Project">"Properties">"VC++ Directories">"Library Directories" and add your specific paths
+- You may want to change Additional Dependencies in VIsual Studio.
+Goto "Project">"Properties">"Linkes">"Input">"Additional Dependencies" and add or remove precompiled libraries if you want. ex. gdal_i.lib;libtiff.lib;opencv_world320.lib;

+### Environment Variables
+After successfull compilation in Visual studio you may still can't execute the application due to missing precompiled dynamic link libraries .dll.
+You should change your environment variables in order that your computer knows where to search for the libraries when they are called from your application.
+Goto Windows Logo and search for system environment variables and open "Environment Variables...".
+- Create a user variable called "OpenCV_DIR" and set the path to the downloaded opencv_folder\build.
+- Edit the user path env. variable adding ...opencv_folder\build\x64\vc14\bin.
+- Edit the system Path env. variable and add your_path_to\ImageMagick-7.0.5-Q16 (should already exist)
+- Edit the system Path env. variable and add your_path_to\gdal-2.2.0\

+Alternatively you could place the .dll files into the folder where your  previously built executable is.
+If the .dll files are in the same folder as your .exe it will work.

-## Setup
+### Setup
-- Open the .sln file in visual studio and try to resolve all paths
+- Open the .sln file in visual studio and try to resolve all paths.

-## Support:
+### Support:
 - 16bit bit-depth TIF (.tif) files

-## Realization:
+### Realization:
-- Object Based c++ and VB
-- Windows Form GUI .NET CLR
+- Object Based c++ and Windows Form .NET

+### Notes:
+- You do not to have use all external dependencies included if you don't want use them (some are barely used)
+- There are hard-coded camera specific parameters you can change